 Paul-André is an IRD researcher, based at the International Centre of Insect Physiology and Ecology (icipe), in Nairobi, since 2016.
 When not working from home, the researchers followed the new requirements within the research organization: wearing a mask, temperature control, hand and instrument disinfection, etc.

 Thanks to all this, they were able to continue their research on biological control of crop pests.
 Pest maize caterpillars cause significant damage to farmers.
-French and Kenyan authorities so far used pesticides to control them, not without a major impact on human and environmental health.
+French and Kenyan authorities have always used pesticides to control them, not without a major impact on human and environmental health.
 “We look for solutions to control pest populations in a biological way, without pesticides.
 One of the solutions is to use insect enemies to these crop pests, such as small wasps parasitizing the pests, called parasitoids", Paul-André explained.

 The scientists breed the pests and their parasitoids at icipe, following two main steps, every week.